University of Southern California Hillel presents “Bread & Salt,” an exhibition exploring the connection between food and Judaism.

-Trinity College Hillel is among them.
+Trinity College Hillel has also engaged students with artistic experiences.
 Its fall 2019 exhibit, “Regeneration: Jewish Life in Poland, 1975-2018,” featured images captured by photographer Chuck Fishman of a dwindling Jewish community in Poland in 1975.
 The exhibit also showcased Fishman’s

 photos of the revived community that stunned him during his 2013 visit.

 Photos wove through Trinity Hillel, telling the story of Poland from past to present.
-Eve Pollack ’20 of Trinity College found the visual storytelling compelling.
+Eve Pollack, class of ’20, of Trinity College found the visual storytelling compelling.

 “Pictures are worth a thousand words,” said Pollack, co-president of Trinity’s Hillel Leadership Council.
 “You can talk about things, but really seeing it in a photo changes a lot of people’s perspectives or enhances them.”